einstein13/snow-copy/README.md

 #### How the plugin works?

 It is searching for textareas within the DOM of the page and all DOMs inside iframes.
 The textareas should contain name like "*.*" and it can't be empty.

+## To do list

+* Firefox integration
+* Saving the file into the disk
+* Adding header part for SublimeText ServiceNow plugin (https://community.servicenow.com/community/develop/blog/2014/11/20/servicenow-plugin-for-sublimeeditor-2)